Tennessee: Culture

+Dolly Parton, pictured in 1977, is known as the "Queen of Country" and is considered a personification of Tennessee, particularly the mountainous region of East Tennessee.

 Tennessee blends southern Appalachian and Southern flavors, which originate from its English, Scotch-Irish, and African roots, and has evolved as it has grown.
 Its Grand Divisions also manifest into distinct cultural regions, with East Tennessee commonly associated with Southern Appalachia, and Middle and West Tennessee commonly associated with Upland Southern culture and sometimes even Deep Southern culture.
 Parts of West Tennessee, especially Memphis, are sometimes considered part of the Deep South.
 The Tennessee State Museum in Nashville chronicles the state's history and culture.

 Tennessee is perhaps best known culturally for its musical heritage and contributions to the development of many forms of popular music, particularly in the country genre.
-Notable authors with ties to Tennessee include Cormac McCarthy, Peter Taylor, James Agee, Francis Hodgson Burnett, Thomas S. Stribling, Ida B. Wells, Nikki Giovanni, Shelby Foote, Ann Patchett, Ishmael Reed, and Randall Jarrell.
+Notable authors with ties to Tennessee include Cormac McCarthy, Peter Taylor, James Agee, Frances Hodgson Burnett, Thomas S. Stribling, Ida B. Wells, Nikki Giovanni, Shelby Foote, Ann Patchett, Ishmael Reed, and Randall Jarrell.
 The state's well-known contributions to Southern cuisine include Memphis-style barbecue, Nashville hot chicken, and Tennessee whiskey.